FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/unit_format.md

 If the unit value is a composite value made from combinations of one or more units, each component MUST also align with the set of recommended values.

 Instead of "per" or "-" to denote a Composite Unit, slash ("/") and space(" ") MUST be used as a common convention.
-Count-based units like requests, instances, and tokens SHOULD be expressed using a value listed in the count dimension.
+Count-based units like requests, instances, and tokens SHOULD be expressed using a value listed in the count *dimension*.
 For example, if a usage unit is measured as a rate of requests or instances over a period of time, the unit SHOULD be listed as "Requests/Day" to signify the number of requests per day.

 ## Exceptions